Collectively optimal routing for congested traffic limited by link capacity: II. Model

-Here we assume that each outgoing link of a node has a separate ``first in, first out" (FIFO) particle queue.
+In our network transport dynamics, particles are assumed to travel along the network according to static routing protocols.
+The number of nodes on the network is denoted by $N$.
+We assume that each outgoing link of a node has a separate ``first in, first out" (FIFO) particle queue.
+The capacity $C_{ij}$ of link $(i,j)$ is defined as the average number of particles transported per time step assuming an infinite number of particles in its queue.
 Transport on the network proceeds in discrete time steps and is driven by inserting new particles at the nodes.
-The average number of new particles inserted per time step at node $i$ with destination at node $j$ is $r_{ij}$ and we denote $r_i=\sum_j r_{ij}$.
+The average number of new particles inserted per time step at node $i$ with destination at node $j$ is $r_{ij}$ and we denote $r_i=\sum_{j=1}^N r_{ij}$.
 Each new particle is inserted at the end of the appropriate queue at its node of origin, namely the queue corresponding to the first link it has to traverse on its way to destination.
-The transport capacity of a link $(i,j)$ is $C_{ij}$, defined as the average number of particles transported per time step assuming an infinite number of particles in its queue.
 We use a stochastic sequential updating of the positions of particles that erases the correlations between particle arrival times and ensures that both the arrival and the delivery of particles are Poisson processes~\cite{OurChaos}.
 The load of the network is defined as the average $\left<r\right>$ over all nodes on the network of $r_i$.
-The network transport capacity is the critical value $\left<r\right>_c$ of the load~\cite{Guimera} above which the network becomes jammed.
+The transport capacity of the network is the critical value of the load $\left<r\right>_c$ above which the average particle arrival flux exceeds the processing capacity at some link~\cite{Guimera}.
+When this happens, the number of particles in the system will continue to grow and the transport becomes {\it jammed}.

+Note that this is not necessarily what happens in the real world, where when jamming begins to occur at some link traffic readjusts to avoid the link.
+Nevertheless, our goal here is to study the collective optimum that presumably would eventually result from this readjustment process.
+As we will see, when the optimal routing finally jams it does so simultaneously at a large number of links and there is no way to reroute traffic from a jammed link without causing jamming at other links.

+To account for an uneven traffic demand pattern between the nodes while still using a single parameter to characterize the load of the network it is convenient to write $r_{ij}=C\left<r\right>\rho_{ij}$, where $\left<r\right>$ is the average number of particles per node generated in the course of a time step and $\rho_{ij}$ are nonnegative demand weights ($\rho_{ii}=0$).
+If the weights are normalized such that $\sum_{i,j=1}^N \rho_{ij}=N(N-1)$, where $N$ is the number of nodes, we find